 - 1 x tsp Turmeric

 - 2tsp Sweet Paprika

 - 3L Hot Chicken Stock

 - Spanish Olive Oil

 - A Bunch of Flat Leaf Parsley - Chopped

 Preheat the oven to 200° Season the chicken with the salt & pepper and then "dust" in the flour.
-Heat some olive oil in the pan and fry the chicken until nicely golden brown, then place them on a baking tray and into the oven for about 30 minutes. - Remove and keep warm if you need to, while you cook the paella.
+Heat some olive oil in the paella pan and fry the chicken until nicely golden brown, then place them on a baking tray and into the oven for about 30 minutes. - Remove and keep warm if you need to, while you cook the paella.
+While these are cooking...

 Make up the stock.
 Start by 'shelling' all the prawns and put the flesh to one side.
-Heat 1 tbsp of olive oil i na heavy pan and gently sauté 2 cloves of chopped garlic for about a a minute then add the prawn heads/tails/shells and continue to sauté for a few more minutes - breaking up the heads and squashing while staring.
-Pour in the stock and gently simmer for 30 minutes, then strain and season to taste and set aside.
-While your stock is simmering the saffron into a small pot with 1 tbsp of hot water and leave to infuse - This is an important part of the process!
+Heat 1 tbsp of olive oil in a heavy pan and gently sauté 2 cloves of chopped garlic for about a a minute then add the prawn heads/tails/shells and continue to sauté for a few more minutes - breaking up the heads and squashing (I use a potato masher to get all the juices out) while stirring.
+Pour in 200ml stock and the white wine, gently simmer for 15 minutes, then strain and season to taste and set aside.
+While your stock is simmering add the saffron to the rest of the stock to infuse for at least 15 minutes. - This is an important part of the process!